-The relevant case file should remain open as no concrete and/or effective measures have been taken to adequately protect and/or manage the important wildlife of the Akamas Peninsula or Limni.
-The current Natura 2000 designations are inadequate and are the subject of examination by the European Commission.
+The relevant case file should remain open as insufficient measures have been taken to adequately protect and/or manage the important wildlife of the Akamas Peninsula or Limni.
+The current Natura 2000 designations for both sites are inadequate and are the subject of investigation by the European Commission for increasingly worrying reasons.

-The Akamas Peninsula in N.W Cyprus is an area of exceptional ecological significance, which is, inter alia, a nesting ground for the endangered green turtle (Chelonia mydas), while the Limni coast further north is an important nesting area for the loggerhead turtle (Caretta caretta).
+The Akamas Peninsula in N.W Cyprus, an area of 230km2 is of exceptional ecological significance, and, inter alia, a nesting ground for the endangered green turtle (Chelonia mydas), while the Limni coast, further north, is an important nesting area for the loggerhead turtle (Caretta caretta).
 Both sites are in the western part of Cyprus, but separated by a strip of considerable coastal development.
 Plans for the protection of Akamas have been announced and discussed for years (but not implemented), and finally the status of both Akamas and the Limni coast, were left to be settled within the context of the Natura 2000 network, according to which Cyprus is obliged to designate key sites, as provided for by the EU Habitats (92/43/EEC) and Birds (2009/147/EC) directives.
-For both Akamas and Limni, the boundaries designated for Natura 2000 do not adequately protect the key species or habitats
+For both Akamas and Limni, the boundaries designated for Natura 2000 do not adequately protect the key species and/or habitats protection measures on a number of issues.
+Two appraisals on-the-spot were conducted in 1997 and 2002.
+The second report (Ellul Report) identified that many of the measures proposed by the Cyprus Government for Akamas were incompatible with sustainable management and long-term protection.

-The Standing Committee issued Recommendation no.63/97 inviting the Cyprus Government to grant the Akamas peninsula the status of a national park, or similar, and to take appropriate protection measures on a number of issues.
-Two appraisals on-the-spot were conducted in 1997 and
+The Standing Committee issued Recommendation no.63/97 inviting the Cyprus Government to grant the Akamas peninsula the status of a national park, or similar, and to take appropriate